coolcurly/Sudoku/README.md

-Most fun game ever!
+The sudoku game is deployed to: http://easy-sudoku.herokuapp.com/

 What is sudoku?
 Read http://en.wikipedia.org/wiki/Sudoku

 ## Supported browsers
 Latest Firefox/Chrome/Safari, IE 10 and above, Android/iOS browsers.
 Might also be compatible with other mordern browers.